czarina87/cmpsci4760-project2/README.md

 ./oss -n 5 -s 2 -t 5 -i 1000

-By default, the program uses predefined values for various parameters" number of children to run simultaneously(`-s`) number of child processes to launch (`-n`) maximum time a child process will run (`-t`)
+number of children to run simultaneously(`-s`) number of child processes to launch (`-n`) maximum time a child process will run (`-t`)